 A- Command Style

-The instructor makes all the decisions for the class.
-Including the timing of when the students will perform.
-It is useful when safety considerations have to be taken into account and It can also ensure the maximum amount of time will be spent on task as the instructor sets the pace.
+The instructor makes all the decisions for the class, including the timing of when the students will perform.
+It is useful when safety considerations have to be taken into account and It can also ensure the maximum amount of time will be spent on a task as the instructor sets the pace.
 Often seen in warm-ups, think of military-style drilling.

 B – Practice Style

-The instructor will show the technique and then the students will be given time to practice and drill at their own pace.
+The instructor will show the technique, and then the students will be given time to practice and drill at their own pace.
 The instructor moves around the class giving individual feedback.
-The practice style would be the most common style of teaching for grappling that I have seen.
+The practice style would be the most common teaching style for grappling that I have seen.

 C – Reciprocal Style

 The instructor designs drills for pairs or small groups and provides criteria for feedback on the technique.
 One student performs the technique and the partners give feedback from the criteria.
-The style increases socialisation between students, placing trust in them and gives them an active role in the learning process.
+The style increases socialisation among students, placing trust in them and giving them an active role in the learning process.

 D – Self Check Style

 Similar to the reciprocal style but the students assess themselves against set criteria.
-The instructor can circulate through the class and work with students to set their own goals which will focus on the result of a technique and not the technique itself.
-Students monitor themselves and self-correct their own learning.
+The instructor can circulate through the class and work with students to develop their own goals, focusing on the result of a technique and not the technique itself.
+Students monitor themselves and self-correct their learning.

 E – Inclusion Style

 The instructor designs a variety of drills or tasks that have multiple levels of difficulty.
-The students then decide which level of difficulty they want to attempt based on their ability level.
-The style caters to individual needs as students can increase their level when they feel ready or decrease if they find it too difficult.
+The students then decide which difficulty level they want to attempt based on their ability level.
+The style caters to individual needs as students can increase the difficulty when they feel ready or decrease it if they find it too hard.